 Noise pollution, often referred to as environmental noise/sound pollution, that encompasses the dissemination of unwanted sound that can have negative consequences on both human and animal behaviour.
 It is predominantly generated outdoors through various sources such as industries, transportation systems, and ventilation systems worldwide.
 Inadequate urban planning can worsen noise dispersion, which can result in pollution, and residential areas may experience increased noise pollution due to the close proximity of industrial and residential structures.
 Major source of noises in populated areas or residential neighbourhoods include loud activities such as transportation (traffic, railways, aircraft), landscaping services, construction work, power generators, wind turbines, explosions, and human activities.
-According to the WHO (World Health Organization), anthropogenic noise is very harmful type of induced noise and is a significant global contaminant.
+According to the WHO (World Health Organization), anthropogenic noise is very harmful typeof induced noise and is a significant global contaminant.
 People are facing more difficulties as a result of using cars and electronic devices more frequently (Kattakayam, 2022).
 It has been shown that noise affects a variety of non-auditory systems in addition to the auditory system in both human and animal models.
 It possesses the capability to adversely affect the CNS (Central Nervous System) of the brain through various mechanisms (Arjunan et al., 2020).
 The threshold of bearing sound is different among animals and is affected by several factors such as age, shape of the ears, species and breed of the animal and health condition (Raghy et al, 2023).
 Noise pollution affects behaviour, breeding, growth and well-being of birds.
 Noise was noted to cause sleep disturbances and affect the endocrine and cardiovascular systems, in laboratory animals (Padodara and Ninan, 2023).
 However, despite major advancements in research in the rapidly evolving field of noise pollution, the focus has predominantly been on specific aspects such as physiology, behaviour, terrestrial ecosystems, of particular taxa.
 Experimental evidence indicates that anthropogenic noise may have adverse effects on the development, physiology, and behaviour of both invertebrates and vertebrates (McLaughlin et al., 2016).
 Compared to natural noise, anthropogenic noise pollution is characterized by a broader scope and volume, thereby posing a wide range of negative consequences on animals.

 3 CLIMATE CHANGE